abdielzamudiov/JS-cheatsheet/Module 04/README.md

 ### Module 04:
 - #### Variable scope
+    - Scope essentially means where these variables are available for use.
     - Different Scopes
         - Javascript has 3 different scopes : Global Scope, Function Scope and Block Scope
             - Block Scope